 Imagine you are walking into San Francisco’s Japanese Gardens.
 You are surrounded by the most pristinely pruned plants and trees.
-As you pass by roses, lavender, and eucalyptus you walk out onto the bridge to cross the calm glass like pond.
+As you pass by roses, lavender, and eucalyptus you walk across a small bridge over the glass calm pond.
 You can’t help but notice the smells gracefully entering into your nose.
 You glance out your periphery over the next few moments to enjoy the garden aesthetic and you begin to feel more calm, and more relaxed.
 A subtle yet noticeable difference.

 In this example, live chemical evaporating chains coming from the trees and plants are the smells of terpenes.
 You are now connected to those plants through that chain of molecules.
 When those chains get into your body through your nose you absorb those terpenes exhibited (aromatherapy).

-It is terpenes that create indica and sativa effects in cannabis!
+It is terpenes that create the “indica” and “sativa” effects in cannabis!

 People are generally less familiar with terpenes than cannabis: however, terpenes are vital to the psychoactive and physiological effects of cannabis.
 Like cannabinoids, terpenes bind to receptors in the brain and stimulate effects like relieving pain, aiding sleep, and reducing inflammation.